View Document Text

 • Charles Schwab & Company offers services to independently registered

 investment Advisers.
-The Adviser may recommend Schwab to clients for
+The Advisor may recommend Schwab to clients for

 custodial and brokerage services including the following which are